cyrilondon/rover-project/README.md

  - it registers another event subscriber to handle a Domain Event of type `RoverMovedWithExceptionEvent`

- -  it finally delegates the action to move the rover to the `RoverService`
+ -  it finally delegates the action to move the rover to the `RoverService` a certain number of times.

  ```java